xBounceIT/vulnav-customer-watch/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Start Supabase locally.
+The app expects a running Supabase instance
+# so you need to start it before launching the dev server.
+You can use Docker
+# Compose (included in this repo) or the Supabase CLI.
+docker compose up supabase   # or: npx supabase start

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```